y05f/lokimo_backend/readme.md

 cd lokimo_backend
 ```

-- Start docker then build the images and run the containers:
+- Start docker then build the image and run the container:

 ```bash
 docker-compose up -d --build